 - Adults with Incapacity (Scotland) Act 2000

-Sometimes it's necessary for people with a severe or acute episode of mental disorder to receive treatment they do not agree with.
-A person can't be detained within a hospital without consent of a Mental Health Officer.
+Sometimes it's necessary for people with a severe or acute episode of mental disorder to receive the treatment they do not agree with.
+A person can't be detained within a hospital without the consent of a Mental Health Officer.
 In such circumstances, the officer will provide a person with information regarding the relevant legislation and facilitate independent representation, such as advocacy Services and/or legal representation.

 More information about: The New Mental Health Act - what's it all about? - A short introduction